Skip to content

 Future Outlook

-While this is still a prototype, we're actively building on the foundation:
+While this is still a prototype, we're actively building on it:

-• Multi-sport expansion: Many of the same foundational approaches appear to apply to other sports like soccer, basketball, and hockey.
+• Multi-sport expansion: The same pipeline should generalize to soccer, basketball, and hockey.
 We're testing across sports now.

 Further Reading